 San Jose Chamber Orchestra

 San Jose Chamber Orchestra are recipients of three ASCAP/League of American Orchestra awards for adventurous programming, the San Jose Chamber Orchestra has commissioned and premiered over 80 new works by North American composers since the orchestra's inception in 1991.
 Making SJ's Le Petit Trianon its concert home, SJCO always has something new and exciting on stage.
 The orchestra also mentors and oversees 4 youth orchestras serving 90 young string players, and frequently collaborates with young composers from SJSU through our Composition Connection program.

 Matthew Antaky, Lighting Designer

 Matthew Antaky (Lighting Designer) has created both scenic and lighting designs for all of the performing arts including Theater, Opera, Dance and Music since 1985.
 His design history includes many years designing with companies such as Liss Fain Dance Company, Festival Opera, Lily Cai Dance Company, Mark Foehringer Dance Project, Opera San Jose, Caminos Flamencos, Utah Symphony, Cabrillo Music Festival, Shadowlight Productions, The San Francisco World Music Festival and Flyaway Productions among many others.
 Mr. Antaky is a five-time nominee and two-time recipient of the Isadora Duncan award for Outstanding Visual Design.
-This is Matthew’s third season designing for sjDANCEco.
+This is Matthew’s sixth season designing for sjDANCEco.
 Please visit his website for more information at Matthewantakydesign.com

 Dominic Duong, Company Dancer